 One of the most frequent offenders these days is the so-called posture corrector, an apparatus intended to protect us from our natural-born preference for slouching.
-To be fair, the marketers are on point here; I’ve been intent on perfecting my workplace form ever since an exercise physiologist tore it to shreds last year.
+To be fair, the marketers are on point here; I’ve been intent on perfecting my workplace form ever since an exercise physiologist tore it to shreds a few years back.
 I’m an everyday runner, and he quickly traced the tightness I was experiencing in my lower half to my poor posture during work.

 Ideally, while working on a computer, your eyes are level with the top third of your screen.
 Your back’s flat against a supportive chair, your feet are on the floor, and your elbows are tucked against your sides as you type.
 It might feel silly to sit like that.
 You’ll look like a studious T-Rex.
 But it’s so important.
 Having bad posture means messing with the main thoroughfare of your skeletal system: the spine.
 For those who exercise a lot, improper spinal alignment can increase your chances of overuse injuries.
 For those who don’t, it’ll eventually cause endless back pain.

-Even before the pandemic, ergonomics had emerged as a billion-dollar industry.
+Even back before the pandemic, ergonomics had emerged as a billion-dollar industry.
 That’s not necessarily because Americans are interested in sitting correctly: a survey conducted in late 2019 found that less than half of Americans actually care about maintaining proper posture.
-It was because the experts kept beating the drum regardless, in an effort to save us from ourselves, and towards the end of the decade, corporations spent a lot of money in support of that mission.
+It was because the experts kept beating the drum regardless, in an effort to save us from ourselves.
+Towards the end of the decade, corporations spent a lot of money in support of that mission.

-For the past year, though, most of us have been on our own again.
-It’s likely that the American sensibility has shifted a bit as a result.
-After all, it’s hard to ignore the efficacy of one’s WFH setup when it’s your only option, day after day.
+Meanwhile, it’s likely that the American sensibility has shifted a bit as of late.
+It’s hard to ignore the efficacy of your WFH setup after years of hybrid work schedules.
 Plus — there’s been a ton of literature on this sort of thing.
 We’ve all heard more than enough on the importance of putting some distance between your place of sleep and place of work, the difference Zooming near a natural light source can make, the fact that laptops belong on stands, not our laps.

 I can understand the appeal.
 When it comes to wellness, it’s just easier to outsource.
 We just don’t trust ourselves.
 We want coaches, even if they’re sheets of fabric or small clips of plastic.
 But listen: there is no good reason for you to buy yourself a posture corrector.
 The vibrating iteration, for starters, is absolutely out of the question.
 (FYI: the two major brands selling it right now are called Strack and Upright.)
 These gizmos sync to apps that essentially gamify your posture.
 They offer an “upright versus slouch” score at the end of each day, and congratulate you for sneaks of good behavior.